luci/recipes-py/README.recipes.md

   baseline_id(string): Baseline identifier for this invocation, usually of
     the format {buildbucket bucket}:{buildbucket builder name}.
     For example, 'try:linux-rel'.
+  inv_extended_properties_dir(str): Path to a directory that contains files
+    for the invocation's extended_properties in JSON format.
+    Only files directly under this dir with the extension ".jsonpb" will be read.
+The filename after removing ".jsonpb" and the file content will be added as a key-value pair to the invocation's extended_properties map.
 ### *recipe_modules* / [runtime](/recipe_modules/runtime)